 If all of the student's grades have not been submitted it may not be possible to calculate the student's SAP status.
 If it is not possible to calculate the student's SAP status the student may be ineligible for federal financial aid until such time as all of the grades have been submitted and it is possible to calculate the student's SAP status.
-Once a change of grade is submitted subsequent to the SAP evaluation, Pima will recalculate the student's SAP status using that new information.
+Once a change of grade is submitted subsequent to the SAP evaluation, Pima will recalculate the student's SAP student's SAP status.